![]() |

 28 August 1909, S of S Minute Note

 Most of the statements about Merrill relate to incidents which occurred several years ago.
-There is no direct evidence against Carpenter; but Merrill is his servant, and the two lived together alone.
+There is no direct evidence against Carpenter; but Merrill is his servant, and the two live together alone.

 The statements within make it clearer even than it was before what are the views underlying Carpenter's books.